cloudmesh/cloudmesh-manual/docs-source/source/manual/multipass.rst

         cms multipass create NAMES

-        Optionally you can provide image name, size, memory, # of cpus to create an instance.
+        Optionally you can provide image name, size, memory, number of cpus to create an instance.

     Start one or multiple multipass vms with